Pungyeon/required/README.md

 This means that we can now delete the `checkRequiredValue` function, as it is now obsolete.
 This also means, that adding other required types is now even easier.
 We don't have to touch this code again, for future implementations.

-> NOTE: Whith this solution, there is still some crunch when using embedded types.
+> NOTE: With this solution, there is still some crunch when using embedded types.
 In the actual required package, the sql.NullString and equivalent types are used to solve this problem.

 The end goal of this implementation type, is to allow developers to use our package (`required`), to 'tag' struct properties as a required JSON field.
 The structs ending up looking something like the following: